ossec/ossec-docs/docs/manual/rules-decoders/rule-lists.rst

 Rules
 ~~~~~

-Inside of rules following systax would be used to look up a key within a CDB database.
+A rule would use the following systax to look up a key within a CDB database.

 Positive key match
 ^^^^^^^^^^^^^^^^^^

-This example is a search of the key within the ``rules/cdb_record_file`` and will match
+This example is a search for the key within the ``rules/cdb_record_file`` and will match
 if they key is present:

 .. code-block:: xml

      <list field="program_name" lookup="match_key">rules/records</list>

-The ``lookup="match_key"`` is default so can be left out as in this example:
+The ``lookup="match_key"`` is the default and can be left out as in this example:

 .. code-block:: xml